renebaumann3000/gist_project/README.md

 ## Features:

 (Please see the testing section for screenshots.
-I will point out there the relevant infos and related issues)
+I will point out there the relevant infos and related issues.
+There are so many screenshots in this readme that it makes sense to have the website screenshots and the testings in one section for a better overview.)

 ### User Authentication and Profiles: